embrace-io/embrace-docs/docs/unity/features/tracking-views.md

 # Tracking Views

 Instead of tracking screens, Embrace uses views.
 Use the Custom View API to start and end views manually.
-See the documentation [here](/api/unity/).
+See the source code [here](/api/unity/).

 ```csharp
 Embrace.Instance.StartView("MyView");